-The freshman, transfer and transition liaisons are active members within the Atlanta campus SGA that serve the student body by participating in SGA activities and initiatives.
-Applications for all liaison positions are made available starting June 1, of each year.
-They are available from the SGA page on Panther Involvement Network.
+The freshman, transfer, and transition liaisons are active members within the Atlanta campus SGA that serve the student body by participating in SGA activities and initiatives.
+Applications for all liaison positions are available from the SGA page on Panther Involvement Network.
 Selections for these positions will occur during the first two weeks of Fall classes each academic year.

 - The Atlanta campus speaker pro tempore is responsible for reviewing the applications and scheduling interviews with the top candidates based on their applications.

 - The speaker pro tempore and at least two other senators will conduct interviews and nominate six students for freshman liaison positions and three students for transfer liaison positions and three students for transition liaison positions at the second scheduled session of the Atlanta campus Senate.

 - The Atlanta campus senate must confirm the liaisons with a simple majority vote; confirmations can be made as a block vote.

 - Serve as representatives of the freshmen, transfer and transition communities respectively.

 - Seek student feedback and recommend solutions to student issues.

 - Provide a voice for freshmen, transfer and PC transitioned students and the collective student body.

 - Advocate for student rights.